 Unluckily her mother, Chloe-Anne Masters, was waiting for her in the living room.
 And she was furious.

 ‘Where have you been?!’ she hissed, poking an accusing finger at her daughter.
 ‘You were meant to be home over an hour ago!
 You missed your father’s interview!’

 ‘The bus got held up,’ Mattel huffed, attempting to step around her mother.
 Becky could tell she had her eyes locked on the hall that lead to her bedroom….
-‘If you would just let me get my own car this wouldn’t be a problem.’
+‘It won’t happen again.’

 ‘Ugh… whatever,’ Mattel grumbled, trying again to get around her mother.

 Chloe-Anne grabbed her daughter by the wrist as she passed, and pulled her back— And Becky felt hot white rage shooting through her.